mikementor/about/qa-review/identifying-the-context.md

 ### Context

 1. Tech stack
-    1. What is tech stack?
+    1. What is tech stack?(Languages,DB,etc)
-        1. Language used
-        2. Databases used
-        3. etc...
 2. Infrastructure
     1. What  3rd parties are in use?
         1. AWS services, etc
     2. What tools, serving developement, are in use?
         1. CI/CD tools (kubernetes/jenkins/code deploy etc)
         2. VCS (github/bitbucket)
-        3. task-management (JIRA...)
+        3. Task management (JIRA...)
 3. Release cycles
     1. What are the delivery commitments?
         1. Scope